aburo8/ir-remote-saturn-yellow/pc_software/README.md

 - py-solc-x
 - web3

+Ensure that the peripheral gateway server, MQTT broker and blockchain endpoints are all live and accessible.

-Then run the `smart_ir.py` file to launch the GUI.
+Run the `smart_ir.py` file to launch the GUI.

 Note: that this is a desktop application, so ensure you have a desktop manager installed on your unix distribution.

+## Backend Peripheral Gateway

+As explained in the project wiki.
+The system is built on a peripheral gateway backend server.
+This server must be running in order for the system to function as expeted.
+To run the peripheral gateway call the `ptython blockchain_gateway.py`.

+## Blockchain

+See the blockchain documentation for details on how to start the local blockchain network.